 Our Precision 500D digital radiography and fluoroscopy system delivers premium images automatically, with dose conservation tools that automatically optimize techniques for clear imaging without overexposure.
 From broken bones to digestive conditions, we can address each patient situation with speed, ease and confidence.

 Our Selenia digital mammography system has the capability to detect breast cancer earlier in more women than the film mammography at many hospitals.
-Breast cancer is the most commonly diagnosed cancer in women, but digital mammography provides an important tool for early detection, which is the best hope for treatment and recovery.
+Breast cancer is the most commonly diagnosed cancer in women, and digital mammography provides an important tool for early detection, which is the best hope for treatment and recovery.
 Please call us at 415-1660 for more information.

 The Imaging Center at USA Children's & Women's Hospital features a Siemens Espree Open MRI (magnetic resonance imaging) system adaptable for very large patients and newborns alike!
 This next-generation MRI combines the comfort of an open MRI design with a powerful magnetic field usually found with more confining MRIs.
 As a result, scans can be performed faster with more precise results and less patient repositioning.
 You may also call us at 415-8674 (415-8MRI) and we'll be happy to talk with you about your care.